 Step 3: Right-Click on Google Chrome (chrome.exe) and click on End Process.
 If this doesn’t work, right-click again and click on End Process Tree.

 After you have done this, you should follow the removal instructions underneath and remove the unwanted program either manually or automatically.
 It is advisable to download and scan your computer, using an advanced anti-malware program if you want to secure it and keep it protected in the future.
 Such a program will fully remove any intrusive programs and malware that may currently be residing on your PC.

 - Guide 1: How to Remove CRITICAL ALERT – Automatic disinfection failed from Windows.

-- Guide 2: Get rid of CRITICAL ALERT – Automatic disinfection failed from Mac OS X.
+- Guide 2: Get rid of CRITICAL ALERT – Automatic disinfection failed on Mac OS X.

-- Guide 3: Remove CRITICAL ALERT – Automatic disinfection failed from Google Chrome.
+- Guide 3: Remove CRITICAL ALERT – Automatic disinfection failed in Google Chrome.